 - fewer signs of genetic neurodegenerative disorders

-However, more studies are necessary to see if these effects apply to the human aging process.
+However, more studies are necessary to see if these effects apply to human aging.

 Researchers used roasted P. cupana seeds and fresh acai seed berries to create a guarana-acai (GA) extract, which they tested on earthworms after tail amputation.